leonimella/etl_challenge/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser or alternatively you can get the result in JSON format by accessing [`http://localhost:4000/api`](http://localhost:4000/api)

 ### Startup with Docker
+> You might want to run `npm install` on your machine first, this will compile the CSS file that style the website

+Start the application inside the Docker container
 ```sh
 docker-compose up -d && docker-compose logs -f --tail=all
 ```